awsaavedra/awsaavedra.github.io/about.md

 "To fear love is to fear life, and those who fear life are already three parts dead."

 "If there is one there that's biologically certain about the human species is that it is a human species.
 One species.
 The similarities among us are enormous.
 The differences are trivial." ~ Isaac Asimov, Climate Change and Humanity (1989)

+"Make sure that your religion is a matter between you and God only." ~ Wittgenstein

 “In the end, only three things matter: how much you loved, how gently you lived, and how gracefully you let go of things not meant for you.” ~ Jack Kornfield